arkadiysudarikov/hopskipdrive/README.md

 ```
 The primary goal of this exercise is for you to demonstrate how you think about testing,
-readability,and structuring a Rails application.
+readability, and structuring a Rails application.
 We are also evaluating your ability to
-understand andimplement requirements.
+understand and implement requirements.
 ```

 ## Specification